Harris-Ibrahim/Traffic-Sign-Detection-on-GTSDB-using-YOLOV3/README.md

+# Traffic Sign Detection on GTSDB using YOLOV3
+Traffic signs encode important information about road conditions.
+Detecting traffic signs is therefore a critical component of modern Advanced Driver Assistance Systems (ADAS) and Autonomous Driving.
+These detections must be performed in all weather and road conditions with high precision, high recall and in real time.
+In this project, we develop a 2D traffic sign detector by adapting the YOLO-v3 object detector on the German Traffic Sign Detection Benchmark.
+We achieved a 91 percent mean Average Precision (mAP) after finetuning the YOLO-v3 model previously trained on the MS COCO dataset when detecting traffic signs of 4 general categories.
+We acheived a 14 percent mAP when detecting all 43 classes.
+Improvements to the training process, model architecture and dataset are required to achieve better results.

+## Dataset : German Traffic Sign Detection Benchmark (GTSDB) [1]

 ## Setting up environment
 - Set up a Python 3.12 environment.
 Python 3.12[Miniconda Distribution](https://www.anaconda.com/download)
 - Install the required packages by using pip and the provided requirements.txt file